KittyGiraudel/site/_posts/2021-04-05-an-accessible-toggle.md

 As always, let’s start with the HTML.
 In this case, we are going to start with the very basics, which is a properly labelled checkbox.
 It’s an `<input>` with a `<label>`, with the correct attributes, and a visible label.

 If the toggle causes an immediate action (such as switching a theme) and therefore relies on JavaScript, it should use a `<button>` instead.
-Refer to the [button variant](#button-variant) for more information about the markup—the [styles](#styles) are essentially the same.
+Refer to the [button variant](#button-variant) for more information about the markup — the [styles](#styles) are essentially the same.
 Thanks to Adrian Roselli for pointing this out!

 ```html
 <label class="Toggle" for="toggle">